Suberin

-Suberin, cutin and lignins are complex, higher plant epidermis and periderm cell-wall macromolecules, forming a protective barrier.
-Suberin, a complex polyester biopolymer, is lipophilic, and composed of long chain fatty acids called suberin acids, and glycerol.
-Suberins and lignins are considered covalently linked to lipids and carbohydrates, respectively, and lignin is covalently linked to suberin, and to a lesser extent, to cutin.
+Suberin is a lipophilic, complex polyester biopolymer found in plants.
+It is composed of long-chain fatty acids (called suberin acids) and glycerol.
+Suberin is interconnected with cutin and lignin and forms a protective barrier in the epidermal and peridermal cell walls of higher plants.
+Suberin and lignin are considered covalently linked to lipids and carbohydrates respectively.
+Lignin is again covalently linked to suberin, and to a lesser extent to cutin, thus constructing a complex macromolecular matrix.
 Suberin is a major constituent of cork, and is named after the cork oak, Quercus suber.
 Its main function is as a barrier to movement of water and solutes.

 Anatomy and physiology

 Suberin is highly hydrophobic and a somewhat 'rubbery' material.
 In roots, suberin is deposited in the radial and transverse/tangential cell walls of the endodermal cells.
 This structure, known as the Casparian strip or Casparian band, functions to prevent water and nutrients taken up by the root from entering the stele through the apoplast.
 Instead, water must bypass the endodermis via the symplast.
 This allows the plant to select the solutes that pass further into the plant.
 It thus forms an important barrier to harmful solutes.
 For example, mangroves use suberin to minimize salt intake from their littoral habitat.

 Suberin is found in the phellem layer of the periderm (or cork).
-This is outermost layer of the bark.
+This is the outermost layer of the bark.
 The cells in this layer are dead and abundant in suberin, preventing water loss from the tissues below.
 Suberin can also be found in various other plant structures.
 For example, they are present in the lenticels on the stems of many plants and the net structure in the rind of a netted melon is composed of suberised cells.